syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 {% endhighlight %}
 {% endtabs %}

-## Notify listener
+## DataSource manipulation

 By call this method whenever the datasource changes, to notify the datasource may have.
 Need to notify the datasource action(add, remove and reset) through notify listener.

 #### Add Action

-The notify listener will be triggered when the appointments are added to the data source.
+If the appointment is added in an underlying datasource, you can call the notifyListeners.

+In the following example, the appointment is added and notifyListeners is called in onPressed callback of the FloatingActionButton.
+So, users can call notifyListeners methods to refresh the dataSource.

 {% tabs %}
 {% highlight dart hl_lines="14 15 16" %}